-Raised in Cultic Groups: The Impact on the Development of Certain Aspects of Character is an article directed primarily at therapists, but SGA's will find many helpful insights.
+Raised in Cultic Groups: The Impact on the Development of Certain Aspects of Character is an article directed primarily to therapists, but SGA's will find many helpful insights.
 Bill and Lorna Goldberg are therapists who specialize in cult issues.

+There is the possibility that some adult children will have a vey difficult time working through their sense of loss and vulnerability.
 Dutch doctors at the University of Utrecht in the Netherlands have identified a type of grief called "complicated grief," which is significantly different from the normal grief experienced at a loss.
 Dr. Paul A. Bolen says, "People with complicated grief are basically stuck in a state of chronic grieving."
 "Stuck" is the operative word here, and it may go on for years unless it is addressed.

 The word "abuse" covers a wide range of experiences suffered by children in cults.
 In many cases behavior described in this section would not warrant attention from social services, but were damaging nonetheless.
 On the other end of the spectrum are abuses that were severely traumatizing.